myllynen/ansible-packer/roles/ansible_packer/README.md

 win_src_disk: "{{ win_pss_disk if packer_builder != 'iso' else 'D:' }}"
 win_vm_tools_disk: "{{ 'E:' if packer_builder == 'vmware' else win_src_disk }}"

-# Password for the 'winrm' remote management account that will be
-# created during installation.
-The built-in Administrator account
-# will also use this password with ISO but that account will be
-# disabled and its password reset during the VM sysprep phase.
-# NB!
-This variable is used to determine whether to build RHEL
-#     or Windows ISOs/VMs and for building RHEL must be unset.
-#win_winrm_password:

 # Either bios, uefi, or custom
 # See below for custom example
 win_partitioning: uefi